-Rationale for limiting actions of employment entities.
-The restrictions on employment actions in GINA and this act are important because they will dispel uncertainty about how courts would otherwise apply federal statutes to decisions based on genetic information that predicts employee susceptibility to harm from workplace exposures.
+Susceptibility to workplace exposures.
+The restrictions on employment actions in GINA and this act will dispel uncertainty about how courts would otherwise apply federal statutes to employment decisions based on genetic information that predicts employee susceptibility to harm from workplace exposures.
 On one hand, in 1991 the United States Supreme Court held that a chemical company's policy barring women of child-bearing age from employment opportunities that involved exposure to lead violated Title VII prohibitions on gender discrimination.
 International Union v.
 Johnson Controls, 499 U.S. 187 (1991).
 On the other hand, the ADA allows employers to act on health information, even in the case of disability, when there is a direct threat to the health or safety of others in the workplace.
 The Equal Employment Opportunity Commission (EEOC) has interpreted this ADA provision to apply when there is no risk to others but when an employer can show that an individual's disability poses a significant risk of harm to the individual.
 The United States Supreme Court upheld this interpretation.
 Chevron v.
 Echazabal, 122 S. Ct.
 2045 (2002).
-Although the Echazabal case did not involve a genetic characteristic, but rather a worker's liver damage due to exposure to workplace solvents, the implication of the case is that in the absence of a prohibition in a state statute, an employer may make adverse employment decisions based on genetic screening or monitoring requested by an employee even if there is no threat to others.
+Although the Echazabal case did not involve a genetic characteristic, but rather a worker's liver damage due to exposure to workplace solvents, the implication of the case is that in the absence of a prohibition in a state statute, an employer may make adverse employment decisions based on genetic information if there is risk to the employee even if there is no threat to others.
 This section does not permit an employer to take an adverse employment action under these circumstances.
 Harm to the employee or to others is not a justification.
 As a result, employers would not be able to use an employee's genetic information in the way the employee's health information was used in the Echazabal case.

-Note that the section does not necessarily prevent an employer from making decisions based on the effects of an employee's manifest genetic condition or disease in the workplace.
-This is because the protections in this section involve the use of "genetic information," which is defined with reference to a "genetic test."
-In addition, Section 3 makes clear that employment entities may acquire and use medical information about a manifested disease, even one with a genetic basis, if that medical information is not genetic information.
-In addition to the protections of this section, some employees with manifest genetic conditions would be covered under the ADA if the condition limits a major life activity.
+Manifested disease or condition.
+The section does not necessarily prevent an employer from making decisions based on the effects of an employee's manifest genetic condition or disease in the workplace.
+Section 4 provides that employment entities may acquire and use medical information about a manifested disease, even one with a genetic basis, if that medical information is not genetic information.
+In addition to the protections of this act, some employees with manifest genetic conditions would be covered under the protections of the ADA.
 But there is no comprehensive protection for individuals with medical conditions that result from genetic traits.
 While some maintain that attempts to prevent genetic discrimination are mostly meaningless without protection for people who have genetic diseases, see Mark A. Rothstein, Genetic Privacy and Confidentiality: Why They are so Hard to Protect, 26 J. L. Med. & Ethics 181 (1998), others emphasize the difficulties with either policy choice, see Henry T. Greely, Genotype Discrimination: The Complex Case for Some Legislative Protection, 149 U. Pa.
-L. Rev. 1483,
+L. Rev. 1483, 1503 (2001).